OfficeDev/office-js-docs-pr/docs/develop/parent-to-dialog.md

 # Alternative ways of passing messages to a dialog box from its host page

 The recommended way to pass data and messages from a parent page to a child dialog box is with the `messageChild` method as described in [Use the Office dialog API in your Office Add-ins](dialog-api-in-office-add-ins.md#pass-information-to-the-dialog-box).
-But if your add-in is running on a platform or host that does not support the [DialogApi 1.2 requirement set](../reference/requirement-sets/dialog-api-requirement-sets.md), there are two other ways that you can use to pass information to the dialog box:
+If your add-in is running on a platform or host that does not support the [DialogApi 1.2 requirement set](../reference/requirement-sets/dialog-api-requirement-sets.md), there are two other ways that you can pass information to the dialog box:

 - Add query parameters to the URL that is passed to `displayDialogAsync`.
 - Store the information somewhere that is accessible to both the host window and dialog box.
 The two windows do not share a common session storage, but *if they have the same domain* (including port number, if any), they share a common [Local Storage](https://www.w3schools.com/html/html5_webstorage.asp).\*